 - If the proposal involves City-owned land or structures, either the applicant or the co-applicant must be a City agency/department. - Applicants must review the Community Preservation Plan, including the Evaluation Criteria and all materials in this Funding Application packet.
 Review of the CPA legislation is recommended. - All proposals must be submitted using the application forms contained herein (Application Cover Page, Application Checklist, Budget Summary) along with the required narratives and attachments. - Applications may be accepted at any time.
 However, the CPC will announce one annual cutoff date to ensure funding consideration for that funding round.
 Applications received after the deadline may be held until the next funding round. - If submitting multiple applications, the applicant may indicate if one application is preferred over another. - During the funding round review, the CPC may request additional information from the applicant. - Supplanting is not permitted.
 CPA funds cannot be used to reimburse funds paid from other sources. - Implementing cost-saving measures and leveraging other funding or in-kind donations is encouraged. - Other permitting: Projects must conform to the zoning regulations of the City of Salem, as applicable.
 Projects must have Board of Appeals, Conservation Commission, Salem Historical Commission, Planning Board, Salem Redevelopment Authority and/or Park & Recreation Committee approval, as applicable.
 Projects must have a building permit before proceeding, as applicable. - Non-city applicants must be in good standing with all real estate taxes and water/sewer fees. - For acquisition of an interest in real estate, property value will need to be established through procedures "customarily accepted by the appraising profession as valid".
 Applicants for acquisition projects are encouraged to include an appraisal from a qualified professional.
 CPA funds may be requested to pay for an appraisal, but this may delay a CPA funding award.
-Please include an estimate of the number of acres to be acquired.
+Please include an estimate of the number of acres to be acquired. - Non-city property will require the filing of a permanent restriction at the Registry of Deeds to ensure that the property continues to be used for the applicable CPA purpose.
+Restrictions are legal documents that place limitations on the use of a property.
+These restrictions apply to all future owners of the property, and can't easily be changed or removed by subsequent owners.
+The restriction will be held by the City of Salem in order to facilitate enforcement of the conditions.
+These are the four types of restrictions that are commonly used in CPA projects: - For Open Space Conservation and Outdoor Recreation Projects, the Conservation restriction will be approved by the MA Executive Office of Energy and Environmental Affairs (EOEEA) - For Community Housing Projects the Affordable Housing Restrictions will be approved by the MA Dept. of Housing and Community Development (DHCD) - For Open Space Agricultural Projects, the Agricultural Preservation Restrictions will be approved by the MA Dept. of Agricultural Resources (DAR) - For Historic Projects the Preservation Restrictions will be approved by the Massachusetts Historical Commission

-Please direct any questions on completion of this application to: Jane Guy, jguy@salem.com or 978-619-5685.
+Please direct any questions on completion of this application to Jane Guy, jguy@salem.com or 978-619-5685.
+Rev. 8/28/19